russmckendrick/blog/content/posts/2020-05-10_azure-devops-ansible-pipeline/index.md

 As I had some time I thought I would sit down and have a look at coming up with a pipeline which executes an Ansible playbook which doesn’t use the Ansible Task.
 As I had already done some work with Python based command line tools on Azure DevOps I thought it best to take the same approach as I took with those to my Ansible pipeline.

-As you can see, the start of the pipeline is pretty straight foward, I am triggering whenever `master` is pushed to and using the latest Ububtu VM image:
+As you can see, the start of the pipeline is pretty straight forward, I am triggering whenever `master` is pushed to and using the latest Ububtu VM image:

+{{< terminal >}}
 ``` yaml
 trigger:
 - master